edulinq/autograder-server/docs/types.md

  - "\*::\*" - Represents requesting all users enrolled in at least one course.
  - Negative targeting - Exclude the user or group from the request.
-   - Any of the previous options preceded by a minus sign (e.g., "-alice@test.edulinq.org", "-user", "-*::student")
-     - Represents exluding that user or group from the request.
+   - Any of the previous options preceded by a minus sign (e.g., "-alice@test.edulinq.org", "-user", "-*::student") - Represents exluding that user or group from the request.
-   - Exclusions can be useful when using broad targeting (e.g., "\*"), but you want to exclude a role, course, course role, or email.
+   - Exclusions can be useful when using broad targeting (e.g., "\*"), but you want to exclude a more specific targeting group (e.g., server role, course, course role, email, etc).

 ### Email